deyakovleva/yolov5_ros_wmeters/README.md

 ### Weights
 digits_weights_19.pt detects well digits in white background and not so good in dark background

-digits_weights_34.pt detects digits better in dark background but worse in white background
+digits_weights_34.pt detects badly

+digits_weights_35.pt detects in small distances

 meters_weights.pt detects only water meters and FN: faces